 Smoked Meat Hash

 Some of that tasty smoked brisket is present here amongst potatoes, onions, and a beautiful fried egg.
-Check it out in the foreground, with the Mont Royale and Smoked Meat also making appearances.
 It’s a hefty plate, and it’s excellent.

 The Mont Roayle